fredp74/mt-dashboard/README.md

 2. Restart MetaTrader, then **attach the Expert Advisor** to any chart.
 3. In **MetaTrader → Tools → Options → Expert Advisors**:
    - ✅ Check **Allow WebRequest for listed URL**.
    - Add your backend URL, e.g.:
      ```
      http://localhost/mt-dashboard/api/receive_data.php
      ```
      or your deployed domain if hosted online.
-4. The exporter will now send account + trading data every `UpdateIntervalSeconds` to your backend.
+4. The exporter now sends account + trading data every `UpdateIntervalSeconds` to your backend.

 👉 Important:

 - Update `WebServerURL` with the **real path** where your dashboard API is hosted (`/api/receive_data.php`).
 - The **APIKey must match backend `config.php`**.
 - If `EnableFileExport = true`, the exporter also writes a backup JSON file (useful for debugging).